jasmarc/Jira-CLI/README.md

 **Notes:**

- - Each line should be of the format `issue_type, summary`
+ - Each line should be of the format `issue_type, summary`.
- - Valid issues types are `Deliverable`, `Epic`, `Story`
+ - Valid issues types are `Deliverable`, `Epic`, `Story`.
- - Comments, denoted by `#`, and empty lines will be skipped
+ - Comments, denoted by `#`, and empty lines will be skipped.
- - Leading whitespace is ignored
+ - Leading whitespace is ignored.
- - Stories followed by Epics will be linked to the Epics they follow
+ - Stories followed by Epics will be linked to the Epics they follow,
- - Epics followed by Deliverables will be linked to the Deliverables they follow
+ - Epics followed by Deliverables will be linked to the Deliverables they follow.
+ - If only Stories are present they will be orphaned and not associated with an Epic or Deliverable.
+ - If only Stories and Epics are present the stories will be linked to the Epic(s) but not associated with a Deliverable.
+ - If a ticket id is specified (e.g. `MAR-123`) instead of a summary, that existing ticket will be used instead of creating a new ticket.